 The Turing Scheme is a UK government funding programme to enable students to participate in international study and work placements abroad.
-The Turing Scheme has currently been confirmed as running for 4 academic years - 2021/22 to 2024/25 - and is available to support university-approved overseas placements with a minimum duration of 4 weeks (28 days) and a maximum duration of 12 months.
+The Turing Scheme has currently been confirmed as running for 4 academic years - 2021/22 to 2024/25 - and is available to support university-approved overseas placements with a minimum duration of 28 days (this has been reduced to 14 days for 2025/26) and a maximum duration of 12 months.

 Individual student funding comprises of a contribution towards living costs and is calculated based on the cost of living in the host country and the duration of the placement.

-A higher level of funding is available for students from lower income backgrounds both as a higher contribution towards living costs as well as a contribution towards travel costs (where this cannot be claimed from other sources).
+A higher level of funding is available for students from lower income backgrounds both as a higher contribution towards living costs as well as a contribution towards travel costs.

-The governmetn has not yet announced whether the Turing Scheme will continue beyond 2024/25.
 However, the University has committed to underwrite funding for students from lower income backgrounds participating in eligible international placements in 2025/26.
-This means that students who are eligible to receive the Manchester bursary will receive funding for their placement regardless of the future of the Turing Scheme.
+This means that students who are eligible to receive the Manchester bursary will receive funding for their placement regardless of the success of the University's application.
+Please note that is has recently been confirmed that for 2025/26, students with household income of £43,000 or less will be eligible for the Manchester Bursary.

 The University of Manchester has been successful in applying for Turing funding to support students undertaking international placements in 2024/25.